pivotal/docs-tap/scst-store/troubleshooting.md

 ### <a id='source-scan-no-cves-solution'></a>Solution

-You may have to include different combinations of `--repo`, `--org`, `--commit` due to how the scan-controller populates the SBOM.
-See [Query Data - Source].
+You may have to include different combinations of `--repo`, `--org`, `--commit` due to how the scan-controller populates the software bill of materials (SBOM).

 ## Persistent volume retains data